top of page

 Where to Stay on Maui (Wailea)

 Planning a trip to Maui?
 Lucky you!
 The two biggest questions I get are: best area to stay on Maui and best Maui resorts.
-On our recent visit, we stayed four nights in Wailea (south Maui) and four nights in Ka’anapali (west Maui), so I have insight on the advantages of each – and I’m gonna share them with you!
+On our visit to Maui in 2021, we stayed four nights in Wailea (south Maui) and four nights in Ka’anapali (west Maui), so I have insight on the advantages of each – and I’m going share them with you!
+Since that visit, I've been back two more times and stayed in Wailea.
 I’ll also provide a review of the top six resorts in Wailea.
-See this story for reviews of the best Maui resorts in Ka’anapali.
-And check out my Hawaii page for insight on all the Hawaiian islands and my blog story on planning a trip to Hawaii.

 The main resort areas on Maui are Wailea (and Kihei) to the south and Ka’anapali (and Kapalua) on the west coast.
 Both areas are lovely and offer distinct benefits.
 I have a hard time picking one over the other.
 You can’t go wrong, but it’s important to think through what’s most important to you.

-• Wailea offers: relaxed pace, less crowds, less traffic, more luxury, bigger beaches, bigger/grander resorts
+• Wailea: relaxed pace, less crowds, less traffic, more luxury, bigger beaches, bigger/grander resorts

 Wailea, South Maui